hazelcastInternsSummer14/hibernate/README.md

 <h2>Prerequisites</h2>
 You should have installed Apache Maven(http://maven.apache.org/download.cgi) and MySQL Server(http://dev.mysql.com/downloads/mysql/) on your system.

+It would be great if you also have installed Python 2x(https://www.python.org/downloads/) on your system.

 <h2>How to Run Sample Application</h2>

 1) create database named "hibernate" using: